amirdehsarvi/amirdehsarvi.github.io/_pages/about.md

 layout: page
 title: "About"
 eyebrow: "Background"
-subtitle: "Principal Scientist, Imaging Biomarkers at Boehringer Ingelheim — a decade of machine learning applied to medical imaging, across academia, medical devices and pharmaceutical R&D."
+subtitle: "Principal Scientist, Imaging Biomarkers at Boehringer Ingelheim — a decade of imaging analysis, pipeline engineering and machine learning research, across academia, medical devices and pharmaceutical R&D."
 permalink: /about/
 description: "Background, experience and education of Dr Amir Dehsarvi, Principal Scientist, Imaging Biomarkers at Boehringer Ingelheim."
 redirect_from: